-If you’re thinking about buying or selling a home in the state of Texas, then you probably know that there are several different costs involved.
+If you’re thinking about buying or selling a home in the state of Texas, then you probably know that there are several different fees and closing costs involved.

-For example, if you're thinking about buying a home in Texas, then you'll need to consider the down payment, earnest money deposit, monthly mortgage payments, and closing costs.
+For example, if you're thinking about buying a home in Texas, then you'll need to consider the down payment, earnest money deposit, home inspection fees and closing costs.

-If you’re selling in Texas, then you might want to invest in some home improvements, house cleaning or landscaping to help improve your home's appeal.
+If you’re selling in Texas, then you might want to invest in some home improvements, a termite inspection, house cleaning or landscaping to help improve your home's appeal.